yodous/bike-shop-spring/README.md

 ## About The Project

-This is my first vaster project build from scratch by myself.
+This is first vaster project build from scratch by myself.
 Main goal of this repo was to ground my knowledge about Spring Boot and SQL.
-For now project is done with basic functionality and won't be developed up to march I guess, because now I'm working on my new application in which I will be building application based on microservice architecture.
-You can find ui build with AngularCli upon this <a href="https://github.com/JFrred/eshop-frontend-angular"> link </a>
+For now project is done with basic functionality and won't be developed for some time.
+You can find ui built with AngularCli upon this <a href="https://github.com/JFrred/eshop-frontend-angular"> link </a>

 ### Built With